willybrauner/interpol/README.md

 interpol library interpolate value between two points.
 This is the lowest level of animate machine.
-Interpol is not a DOM API, it provides a real time advancement of the interpolation that can be use or bind on... anything!
+Interpol is not a DOM API, it provides a real time progress of the interpolation that can be use or bind on... anything!

 ## Why